E. N. Rammohan

-Edavelath Nalamveetil Rammohan (20 November 1940 – 8 April 2018) was an Indian Police Service (IPS) officer of the 1965 batch, who served in many of India’s police and paramilitary organisations.
-He retired as Director General (DG) of the Border Security Force (BSF), a leading paramilitary force of India, tasked with guarding the country’s borders.
+Edavelath Nalamveetil Rammohan (20 November 1940 – 8 April 2018) was an Indian Police Service (IPS) officer of the 1965 batch.
+He retired as the Director General (DG) of India's Border Security Force (BSF).

 Biography

 Rammohan was born in Coimbatore, Tamil Nadu, to an educated Malayali family from Mahe in the Malabar region of Kerala.
 His parents, N.P.
 Laxmanan and E.K.
 Radha, moved to Madras (now Chennai) when he was three years old.
 His early school years were at Church Park Convent, Chennai, and he then moved to Christian College High School, Chennai.
 He finished school at 14 and went on to study a Bachelors in Science and a Masters in Zoology at Presidency College, Chennai.
 At college he played cricket and hockey, sports that he also enjoyed playing later at the National Police Academy.
 He also started practicing weightlifting, using the large grinding stones at home, typically found in South Indian kitchens.